 Visiting Cenote Kikil

-Kikil Yucatan is perhaps best known for its cenote Kikil.
-This is a gorgeous open cenote with clear, turquoise waters that are framed by lush, tropical foliage.
+Cenote Kikil is a gorgeous open cenote with clear, turquoise waters that are framed by lush, tropical foliage.

 Entrance to the cenote is 40 pesos ($2) for Mexican nationals and 100 pesos ($5) for foreign visitors.
 Life jackets are mandatory in the water and can be rented for free.